alexdotrud/inner-balance-app/README.md

   - Arrow icon flips direction when toggled for intuitive interaction.

 - **Modal Popups:**
-  - Clicking edit or view on a task opens a modal with task details.
+  - Clicking on a task opens a modal with task details.
   - Modals allow in-place editing without leaving the dashboard.

 - **Live Counters:**
-  - Water intake and sleep tracking update in real time.
+  - Water intake and sleep tracking update with plus and minus buttons.
-  - Plus/minus buttons instantly adjust counts without a page reload.

 - **Form Validation Feedback:**
   - Task creation checks for empty names before saving.